ThomasBurleson/angularjs-Quizzler/README.md

 But such a challenge has HUGE benefits in that it (1) allows a *review team* myriad opportunities to perform a full-suite assessment of the *developer* candidate and (2) it also removes much of the `time` factor from the challenge.
 Candidates can use their own tools, own resources, and invest significantly more time into the project than would otherwise be available in a single screensharing session such as **Google Hangout**.

+Ideally, you have candidates to whom you can present this challenge... candidates that have not seen/studied the solution presented here. ;-)

 ---

 ### The `Quizzler` Challenge